Tracey Goodhall sad to leave Forgotten World Adventures, the $150k job that went viral

 "I've actually just been shoulder-tapped for another job to be honest.
 It was sooner than I would have expected ...
 It probably would have been a job that I would have applied for in two years but they've offered it to me now."

-The role is senior executive in charge of tourism, events and education, and Goodhall takes up the position two months.
+The role is senior executive in charge of tourism, events and education, and Goodhall takes up the position in two months.

 Her job at Forgotten World Adventures was advertised about a week ago and she said while there had not been the same global advertising campaign, there had already been several good applicants.